berkturetken/kubernetes-practices/README.md

 - In general, these kinds of "stand-alone" pods are good for debugging but *all application pods should be created by using a deployment*.
 The reason for this is that if a node where the pod resides crashes, the stand-alone pods are gone!
 When a pod is controlled by a deployment, Kubernetes takes care of redeployment in case of node failures.
 - [2.1](https://github.com/berkturetken/kubernetes-practices/tree/2.1/log_output)
 - [2.2](https://github.com/berkturetken/kubernetes-practices/tree/2.2/todo_app)

+- Namespaces are used to keep resources separated.
+For example, A company that uses one cluster but has multiple projects can use namespaces to split the cluster into virtual clusters, one for each project.
+Most commonly, they would be used to separate environments such as production, testing, staging.
+-  DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through `service.namespace` address.
+For example, if there is a service called cat-pictures in a namespace ns-test, it could be reached from other namespaces via `http://cat-pictures.ns-test`.
+- `k create namespace <namespace_name>`: create a namespace
+- `k get all --all-namespaces`: see everything
+- `k get pods -n kube-system`: see what the namespace kube-system has
+- Namespaces should be kept separate - for example, we could run all of the examples and do the exercises of this course in a cluster that is shared with critical software but that would not be a smart thing to do.
+An administrator should set a *ResourceQuota* for that namespace, so that you can safely run anything there.
+- `k config set-context --current --namespace=<name>`: set the namespace to be used by default